Adult Basketball League Rules

 1. If the score of the game is tied at the end of regulation then the game will be decided in overtime.

-2. The overtime will consist of three minutes and will be started by a jump ball.
-If the score remains tied after the first 3 minutes overtime period, a second overtime period will be played with the first team scoring four points declared the winner.
-In the playoffs, multiple 3-minute periods will be played.
-The clock will run continuously for the first two minutes of the overtime period and stop in the last minute.
+2. The overtime will consist of two minutes and will be started by a jump ball.
+If the score remains tied after the first 2 minutes overtime period, a second overtime period will be played with the first team scoring four points declared the winner.
+In the playoffs, multiple 2-minute periods will be played.
+The clock will run continuously for the first minute of the overtime period and stop in the last minute.

 3. Each team will have one full time out per overtime period.
 No time-outs will carry over into overtime, and from one OT period to another.